KirianCaumes/Wifi-QRCode-Generator/README.md

 # Wifi QRCode generator

-A simple script to generate an image with a QR Code to easily share your WIFI.
+A simple script to generate an image with a QR Code to easily share your Wifi.

 ## How to run?